ruimalheiro/ka-lite-cross-platform-installer/README.md

 KA Lite cross platform installer
 ================================

-This project is a python version of the installer that intend to uniform the way the user see KA Lite during the install or update process.
+This project is a python version of the installer that intend to unify the way the user sees KA Lite during the install or update process.

 ----
 #### Key features: